Jemilius13/LITA_CAPSTONE_PROJECT2/README.md

    4. Subscription Type: The category or level of a subscription that a customer purchases, such as "basic," "premium," or "standard."
    5. Subscription Start: The date on which a customer's subscription officially begins.
    6. Subscription End: The date on which a customer's subscription is set to expire unless renewed.
-   7. Canceled: A status indicating whether a subscription has been terminated by the customer or provider before its end date.
+   7. Canceled: A status indicating whether the customer or provider has terminated a subscription before its end date.
    8. Revenue: The total income generated from a customer's subscription over a specific period, often calculated based on the subscription price.
    9. Subscription Duration: The length of time a subscription is active, calculated as the difference between the start and end dates.